14 intermittent fasting rules for success

 Losing weight and improving your health isn’t a race, but sometimes we can get caught up trying to go as fast as possible because we want the results NOW.

 That’s understandable.
-Having patience is tough when you really care about the goal you’re working towards.
+Having patience is tough when you really care about the goal you’re working toward.

 But going slow works way better in the long run.
 Although a 16-hour fast might feel doable when you’re high on motivation, it’ll quickly become tough as nails to execute when your motivation naturally dips (this is normal) and life crowds in.
 A 12-hour fast, by contrast, is easier to keep in place even with those obstacles.